umer-shahzaddar/playwright-email-reporter/README.md

 ## Features

 - Generates a summary table with total tests, passed, failed, flaky, skipped, and duration.
-- Includes a detailed table for failed tests with the format:
+- Includes a detailed table for failed tests.
-  - `file > describe > name` or `file > name` if no describe exists.
-  - Test status, duration, and error message.
 - Sends the report via email to the specified recipient(s).

 ## Installation